Brown County Public Records

 Who Can Request Public Records In Brown County?

-Wisconsin Residents: All Wisconsin residents have full rights to access public records.
+- Wisconsin Residents - All state residents have full rights to request records

 What Records Are Confidential In Brown County?